bella77-69/task-manager/README.md

 ![React task-manager](/image3.jpg)

 ## Project Description
-Build a CRUD application in React with Firebase Web SDK v9
+Build a CRUD application in React with Firebase Web SDK v9.
+Focus is on implementing the CRUD functionalities, which are:

+-Adding a new tast to Firestore
+-Getting all tasks from Firestore
+-Updating a task
+-Deleting a task

 ## Getting Started